ArtS/arts.github.com/_posts/2016-07-09-how-to-set-default-selected-value-on-drop-down-list-from-database.md

 type: post
 published: true
 ---
+As highlighted previously in [one of those articles][3], it's easy to get confused and stuck when trying to specify selected or default value for dropdown lists.
+The problem stems from the fact that, first and foremost, MSDN documentation is terrible for those things, and secondly because of the approach that Microsoft took, trying to build "one-size-fits-all" solution.
+But let's not get too philosophical here and get down to the ground.

 _This article is one of the 'DropDownList series' articles that should help you in dealing with DropDownList / SelectList / SelectListItem related problems.
 Check out other DropDownList articles
 here_: